Khamies/khamies.github.io/_posts/2023-01-07-Coding-Questions.md

 - Description

-  This is one of the famous algorithms problems among interviewers, I do not know why they like it, but I know it contains multiple tricks which could be useful when you are coding other problems.
+  This is one of the most famous algorithm problems among interviewers, I do not know why they like it, but I know it contains multiple tricks which could be useful when you are solving other problems.

-  In this problem, we are given a list of integers, and we want to find two numbers that add up to a given target.
-In such way, these tuples should be all unique.
+  In this problem, we are given **a list of integers**, and we want to find **two numbers** that add up to **a given target**.

 - Solution Intuition